nekusu/tidal-enhanced-patcher/README.md

 - The patcher will automatically detect whether TIDAL is running and find the executable.
 - If the app is already patched, it will first **unpatch** the existing modifications and proceed with patching again.
-- A backup of the original asar file is saved and the app is re-bundled.
+- A backup of the original asar file is saved, and the app is re-bundled.

 #### 2. Unpatching TIDAL

-- The patcher will revert all changes made to the app, restoring the original asar file and its content.
+- The patcher will revert all changes made to the app, restoring the original asar file.
-- Alternatively, you can also go to `C:\Users\[user]\AppData\Local\TIDAL\app-[version]\resources`, remove the `app.asar` file, and rename the `app_original.asar` file to `app.asar`.
+- Alternatively, you can go to `C:\Users\[user]\AppData\Local\TIDAL\app-[version]\resources`, remove the `app.asar` file, and rename the `app_original.asar` file to `app.asar`.

 #### 3. Extracting Source Files

 - The patcher will extract the source files from the asar archive.

-**App updates will sometimes require running the patcher again.**

 ## Disclaimer